Content note: this article mentions suicide

 If you know someone who has died by suicide, you are not responsible.
 If you offered this kind of help, and feel it didn’t make a difference – it did.
 A freeing but sometimes sad truth about other people is that we cannot control what they do.
 All we can offer is genuine connection, and hope that it’s enough to hold onto.
 Worrying about another person's mental health can be distressing, so if you’re making yourself available to others, don’t forget to care for yourself in the process.

-One last thing: help-seeking requires energy; if you’re struggling and aren’t able to seek help right now, that’s ok.
+Finally, if you’re struggling and aren’t able to seek help right now, that’s ok.
+Help-seeking requires energy.
 Consider making an emergency plan, and do all the nurturing or soothing things you can think of in the meantime.
 Even if they're passive – just be as good to yourself as you can manage.

 If you need to talk to someone about suicidal feelings or have lost someone to suicide, please call The Suicide Call Back Service (1300 659 467).
 For immediate help, please call 000.
 If living outside of Australia, please seek out services in your country.